rachelslaybaugh/git-novice/03-conflict.md

 ---
 > ## Learning Objectives
 >
+> *   Be able to fork a repository on GitHub.
+> *   Add and use remotes.
 > *   Explain what conflicts are and when they can occur.
 > *   Resolve conflicts resulting from a merge.
+> *   Learn how to submit a pull request.

 As soon as people can work in parallel, someone's going to step on someone else's toes.